-In a rare public interview, Charlize Theron has spoken for the first time about the moment she learnt her eldest child is transgender.
+In a rare public interview, Charlize Theron has opened up about the pain of media misgendering her daughter.

-The Oscar-winning actress best known for roles in movies including Monster, The Italian Job and North Country said Jackson told her she identifies as female four years ago.
+The Oscar-winning actress, who is best known for roles in movies including Monster, The Italian Job and North Country, said Jackson told her she identifies as female four years ago.

 “Yes, I thought [Jackson] was a boy, too… Until she looked at me when she was three years old and said: ‘I am not a boy!’” the South African-born actress told the Daily Mail of her daughter Jackson, now aged seven.